maalvarezl/MLAI/README.md

 ## Module delivery plan

-Details about the module delivery plan for COM4509/6509 are [here]()
+Details about the module delivery plan for COM4509/6509 are [here](./ModuleDeliveryPlanMLAIAutumn2021.pdf)

 ## Lab Sessions

-Follow [this link](https://github.com/maalvarezl/MLAI-Labs) for details on the lab sessions.

 ## References